Aid cuts shutdown or suspend one in three women’s anti-violence programmes

 Funding cuts are affecting organizations that work to end violence against women and girls, according to the UN's gender equality agency.

-A new UN Women report, At Risk and Underfunded, found that one in three women's rights groups have suspended or shut down programs aimed at ending gender-based violence due to funding shortfalls.
+A new UN Women report, At Risk and Underfunded, found that one in three women's rights and civil society groups have suspended or shut down programs aimed at ending gender-based violence due to funding cuts.

-Author's summary: Funding cuts harm women's anti-violence programs globally.
+Author's summary: Aid cuts harm women's anti-violence programs worldwide.

 more